 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

 Voices for Virginia's Children

 A project of the Annie E. Casey Foundation

 because one or more years have been deselected.

-The share of children under age 18 who live in families with incomes below the federal poverty level, as defined by the U.S. Office of Management and Budget, by race and ethnicity.
+The share of children under age 18 who live in families with incomes below the federal poverty level, by race and ethnicity.